Power Computing Corporation: History

-At that time, Apple was leaning towards giving licenses to big time computer makers.
-Initially, even with Mr. Kahng's reputation as a "master cloner", getting Apple to take him seriously was a challenge.
+At that time, Apple was leaning towards giving licenses to big-time computer makers.
+Initially, even with Kahng's reputation as a "master cloner", getting Apple to take him seriously was a challenge.
 He ended up bringing Olivetti people with him to meetings.
 Apple engineers gave him the help he needed to make a Mac prototype.
 The team reduced the size of the Apple main circuit board so that it could fit into a standard PC box.
 They also used off-the-shelf PC power supplies and monitors.

 A few days before the end of the year, it was announced that Apple Computer picked Power Computing to be its first Macintosh clone maker.
-Jim Gable, Apple's director of Mac licensing was quoted in The Wall Street Journal saying "[Mr. Kahng] is clever and fleet of foot.
+Jim Gable, Apple's director of Mac licensing was quoted in The Wall Street Journal saying "[Kahng] is clever and fleet of foot.
 We want him to succeed."